Life after chemotherapy

-You will have regular check-ups with your treating specialist.
+After chemotherapy ends, you will have regular appointments with your oncologist or haematologist to monitor your health, manage any long-term side effects, and check that the cancer hasn’t come back or spread.
 These will become less frequent over time.
-During these appointments, you will usually have a physical examination and you may have blood tests, x-rays or scans to confirm that the cancer hasn’t come back or spread.
-You will be able to discuss how you’re feeling and mention any concerns you may have.
+During these check-ups, you will usually have a physical examination and you may have blood tests, x-rays or scans.
+You will also be able to discuss how you’re feeling and mention any concerns you may have.

 You may also have regular check-ups with other specialists who have been involved in your treatment.
 Ask your treatment team whether you can space out these appointments.

 When a follow-up appointment or test is approaching, many people find that they think more about the cancer and may feel anxious.
 Talk to your treatment team or call Cancer Council 13 11 20 if you are finding it hard to manage this anxiety.
 You may also be interested in listening to our podcasts on cancer tests and managing fear.

 Check-ups will become less frequent if you have no further problems.
 Between follow-up appointments, let your doctor know immediately of any symptoms or health problems.

 Cancer can cause physical and emotional strain, so it’s important to look after your well-being.
 Cancer Council has free booklets and programs to help you during and after treatment.
 Call 13 11 20 to find out more, or see Managing Cancer Side Effects, Exercise During Cancer Treatment and Living Well After Cancer.

 You never get back to the normal you knew before you had cancer.
 It’s a series of evolutions – evolving as a different person.